⏱ Reading time: 20 min

 Don’t expect this to be as cheap as a COTS device, but also don’t expect this first project will break the bank.

-As a firewall-router distribution, I’ve chosen for you PFSense.
+As a firewall-router distribution, I’ve chosen for you PFSense as the operating system for our router.
 Or you can use OPNSense, a current spinoff of the project.

 Nothing against any of them, PFSense is on the market since a long time.
 I have quite a long history of projects using it under my belt, OPNSense is very promising, very modern and I will give it a try ASAP, I really love it from the first tests I carried out.
 PFSense on the other end is something i used for a long time in production environments, so my personal experience with it is way higher.
 Most of this tutorial would have been similar even with OPNSense, so please feel free to give it a spin.